 Improved appearance: When an entire tooth (crown and root) is lost, jawbone recession can occur and may cause your face to appear older.

-Preservation of natural teeth: During the process of placing a traditional dental bridge, the surrounding teeth are usually ground down in order to anchor the dental bridge.
+Preservation of natural teeth: While placing a traditional dental bridge, the surrounding teeth are usually ground down to anchor the dental bridge.
 Dental implants eliminate the need to modify the surrounding healthy teeth.

-Permanent solution: With good oral hygiene, dental implants can last the life of the patient, offering a permanent solution to missing teeth.
+Permanent solution: With good oral hygiene, dental implants can last the patient's life, offering a permanent solution to missing teeth.

 SINGLE TOOTH IMPLANTS